Metatab/metatab/README.rst

     df = doc.first_resource('renter_cost').dataframe()

-Making Otehr Package Formats
+Making Other Package Formats
 ++++++++++++++++++++++++++++

 The tutorial above is actually creating a data package in a directory.
-There are several other forms of packages that Metapack can create including Excel, ZIP and S3
+There are several other forms of packages that Metapack can create including Excel, ZIP and S3.

 .. code-block:: bash